+Costa Rica's legal structure for protecting intellectual property rights (IPR) is quite strong, but enforcement is sporadic and does not always get the attention and resources required to be effective.
+As a result, infringement of IPRs is relatively common in both physical and online markets.
 Costa Rica is a signatory of many major international agreements and conventions regarding intellectual property.
-Building on the existent regulatory framework, CAFTA-DR required Costa Rica to further strengthen and clarify its IPR regime, with several new IPR laws added to the books in 2008.
-Prior to that, the GATT agreement on Trade Related Aspects of Intellectual Property (TRIPS) took effect in Costa Rica on January, 2000.
-In 2017, Costa Rica remained on the Watch List in the United States Trade Representative (USTR) annual Special 301 Report.
-The USTR has noted that Costa Rica continues to improve in many areas of IPR enforcement and is working to identify specific IPR accomplishments that can help Costa Rica earn its way off of the Special 301 Watch List.
+Building on the existent regulatory and legal framework, CAFTA-DR required Costa Rica to further strengthen and clarify its IPR regime, with several new IPR laws added to the books in 2008.
+Prior to that, the GATT agreement on Trade Related Aspects of Intellectual Property (TRIPS) took effect in Costa Rica on January 1, 2000.